Rahul-Morabiya/Team_GodLevel_HackOut_2024/README.md

 Team Members – Pundrik Shayta, Karm Vyas, Krutagna Kathiya

+WORK IS STILL IN PROGRESS AND NOT COMPLETE YET.

 Introduction

 •Title: Using Satellite Imagery to Predict Yields, Market Prices, and Crop Distribution Patterns in Agriculture.